The ins and outs of incrementality testing for app marketers

 Incrementality testing measures the real ROI of your ad spend and is one of the best ways to evaluate your ad spend and eliminate cannibalization.
 Measuring incrementality is a complex process, but it's a strategic one worth your time.

 Incrementality testing helps you measure an incremental lift, showing you the true impact of your marketing campaigns.
 At its core, incrementality testing is a simple A/B test designed to reveal the true impact of your marketing campaigns.
 You can run incrementality tests on Facebook/Meta, Instagram, Twitter, and other platforms, channels, and networks.

-Let's take a look at a simplified example: if you segment two audience groups (let’s say, Group A and Group B) that show the same behavior, and then only run campaigns for Group B, you can see the impact of those ads on your conversion rates vs. a control group.
+Let's take a look at a simplified example.
+If you segment an audience with the same behavior into two test groups (Group A and Group B), and then only run campaigns for Group B, you can see the impact of those ads on your conversion rates versus Group A, which acts as the control group.

-If Group A (a control group without ads) had 100 installs, and Group B (the exposed group with ads) had 120 installs, here’s how you would find the uplift and the percentage of incremental installs:
+Continuing with the example above, let’s say Group A (a control group without ads) had 100 installs, and Group B (the exposed group with ads) had 120 installs.
+Here’s how you would find the uplift and the percentage of incremental installs:

 - Lift is the increase from Group A to Group B (20 installs, 20% increase)

 - Incrementality is the percentage of test Group B that converted due to marketing spend (20 installs, 16.7% of Group B total)

 You can now accurately calculate whether your total spend is worth an additional 20% of installs.
 If it’s too costly, you could theoretically pause ad spend and expect to keep 83.3% of installs.

 However, you will not always see a positive incremental lift.
 You may also find that a campaign’s incremental lift remains neutral.
 In this case, a campaign may be generating sales but does not have incremental value.
 Consider changing the creative or updating your target market to gain a positive incremental lift.